asmita-bhardwaj/cse15l-lab-reports/lab3.md

 	(Andrew) I who, in 1055, founded the Benedictine Abbey that once stood on this site.
 The church itself is being renovated at present, but even through the tarpaulins you can glimpse its rich Baroque carvings and decorative ornamentation.

-The example above shows us how the command line argument `grep -n string file` can be used for specific files, printing the linenumbers that represent how many lines the string is used in as well as that full line.
+The example above shows us how the command line argument `grep -n string file` can be used for specific files, printing the linenumbers that represent how many lines the string, in this case "traditional", is used in as well as that full line.

 **EXAMPLE 2**